atribecalledarty/i-manage/README.md

 # iManage

 iManage is a project I built at Flatiron school for the React and Redux section of the course.
 Using React and Redux, I wanted to build an application that hypothetically, my apartment manager could use to manage units and tenants in her apartment complex.
-I also wanted the tenants of the apartment complex to be able to sign in and make payments towards their rent balance.
+Secondly, I wanted tenants of the apartment complex to be able to sign in and make payments towards their rent balance.

 iManage consists of a React front end (React files are located in /client) and Rails API back end.
 Other technologies: Client-sided Routing, AJAX, Styling using React Bootstrap and CSS, React class components, custom JSON serializers, and Rails ActiveRecord ORM connected PostgreSQL DB.